FROM BROKEN TO BASE CAMP

 The Rebuild

 The Everest objective remains, but the current work is physiotherapy, gait correction, and supplemental strength while I rebuild toward full mountain training.
-722 days until Everest.
-The next immediate milestone is simple: jog and run again by the end of May 2026, then build deliberately from there.
+Everest remains the 2028 objective.
+The immediate work is recovery-led: restore gait quality, mobility, and strength before a safe return to running, then build deliberately from there.

 Expedition Log